Jiao-yihang/Jiao-yihang/README.md

 - 👋 Hi, I’m @Jiao-yihang
-- 👀 I’m interested in 嵌入式，FPGA.
+- 👀 I’m interested in robotic.
 - 🌱 I’m currently learning everything.
 - 💞️ I’m looking to collaborate on somethings.
 - 📫 How to reach me 📧
 - 😄 Pronouns: happy.
-- ⚡ Fun fact:
+- ⚡ Fun fact: Some people born, some people die.

 <!---
 Jiao-yihang/Jiao-yihang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.